qingshi9974/AuxT/README.md

 # [ICLR2025] On Disentangled Training for Nonlinear Transform in Learned Image Compression
 [ICLR2025] On Disentangled Training for Nonlinear Transform in Learned Image Compression [https://openreview.net/forum?id=U67J0QNtzo]

+The code will be released before February 1st.